rajesh17mca/docker-workspace/README.md

 Both Build and Runtime Instructions - ENV

-If we have following dockerfile
+If we have the following Dockerfile
 ```
 FROM python:slim
 WORKDIR /application